 How self-care affected nursing aversion the second time around

-Bella Bean could choose when to take her three “na-nas,” but afterwards, she’d be all done nursing.
+My daughter could choose when to take her three “na-nas,” but afterwards, she’d be all done nursing.

 After her self-chosen “no more na-na day,” we celebrated by going to the zoo the next weekend and having a special weaning day cake I made for her.

 Even the day of her weaning party, she once told me “I want na-na,” as she was sitting in my lap.
-Wryly amused, I pointed out to her, “but it’s your no more na-na party.
+Wryly amused, I pointed out to her, “But it’s your no more na-na party.
 You’re all done with na-na.”
 Fortunately, she accepted that answer.

-Eventually, Budrow will wean too.
+Eventually, my son will wean too.
 I really hope to allow him to self-wean.
 If I end up with nursing aversion again, I’m glad to know that this time I have several tools available to me to help me deal so I can give him my best.
 And I’m grateful to know already that life really does go on after weaning.